Steve Harley & Cockney Rebel: Tours and new material since 2010

 In 2010, Steve Harley and Cockney Rebel began touring again setting concert dates for England, Ireland, and Northern Ireland.
 This was done following the release of the new studio album Stranger Comes to Town.
 In October 2012, the remastered four-disc box-set anthology compilation album Cavaliers: An Anthology 1973–1974 was released, chronicling the recording career of the original Cockney Rebel line-up.
 On 24 November 2012 the band including the Orchestra of the Swan and a choir performed the band's first two albums The Human Menagerie and The Psychomodo in their entirety for the first time.
 A live double-CD and DVD was released in October 2013 of this performance, titled Birmingham.

+In 2015, a 16-date UK tour was announced to celebrate the 40th anniversary of The Best Years of Our Lives and "Make Me Smile".
+Harley reunited with the surviving members of the original second line-up for the tour: Jim Cregan, Stuart Elliott and Duncan Mackay.
+It marked the first time that Harley and his three bandmates had played together since 1976.
+As original bassist George Ford died in 2007, the then Cockney Rebel bassist Marty Prior took his place.
+The band were also joined by current Cockney Rebel violinist and guitarist Barry Wickens, as well as the MonaLisa Twins (Mona and Lisa Wagner) on guitar, percussion and backing vocals.

 In 2016, the newly reestablished Chrysalis Records, now owned by Blue Raincoat Music, announced that it had acquired the Cockney Rebel catalogue.
-Harley was one of the artists who appeared on the label's first release, a charity single of The Rolling Stones' "You Can't Always Get What You Want" credited to Friends of Jo Cox in tribute to Jo Cox, a Labour Party MP who had been assassinated earlier that year.
+Harley was one of the artists who appeared on the label's first release, a charity single of the Rolling Stones' "You Can't Always Get What You Want" credited to Friends of Jo Cox in tribute to Jo Cox, a Labour Party MP who had been assassinated earlier that year.

-In the aftermath of the 2020 COVID-19 Pandemic, Harley's live shows would eventually resume in August 2021.
-The line-up for the full rock band shows will consist of Harley, Wickens, Lascelles, Gladwell, Elliott, and Harada.
-The 2021 shows mark the first time this line-up has toured together (having only previously played festivals in 2016), as well as Gladwell's full-time return to the band, having stood in sporadically for Paul Cuddeford on a handful of occasions between 2017 and 2020.
+In the aftermath of the COVID-19 pandemic, Harley's live shows resumed in August 2021.
+The line-up for the full rock band shows consisted of Harley, Wickens, Lascelles, Gladwell, Elliott, and Harada.
+The 2021 shows marked the first time this line-up toured together (having only previously played festivals in 2016), as well as Gladwell's full-time return to the band, having stood in sporadically for Paul Cuddeford on a handful of occasions between 2017 and 2020.
 The set-lists for the 2021 shows featured many songs that had not been played live for many years, in particular from Harley's 1992 album Yes You Can.
-Fans have commented that the set-lists used for the 2021 tour are amongst Harley's best ever, along with the November-December 2004 Anytime!
-In The Autumn tour, again notable for featuring a great deal of rarely-played material.